 Another disadvantage of this style is that it leaves little time for attending homeschool co-ops or homeschool support groups.
 Because you spend time going directly "by the book" in what was provided, you might miss opportunities to set your own schedule that would allow daytime socialization with other homeschooled kids.

 One of the biggest disadvantages of the Traditional homeschooling method is trying to tailor it for multiple children.
 Unless each child is so grounded that they need very little personal attention, which really negates a critical point of homeschooling in the first place, you will feel stretched pretty thin in attempting to make it work.
 This goes against everything you had hoped to attain in moving to a homeschool style in the first place, so please don’t feel that this is the only way to go.

 Is Traditional Homeschooling Right for Our Family?

-If you’re a stickler for doing things “by the book,” there’s a good chance this homeschooling style will work for you.
-Traditional homeschoolers are those that like to align what they’re doing in the home academic setting with what public schools are teaching, as far as concepts and grade levels are concerned.
+If you’re a stickler for doing things “by the book,” there’s a good chance this homeschooling style will work for you to homeschool your child.
+Traditional homeschoolers are those that like to align what they’re doing in the home academic setting with what private schools and public schools are teaching and what the department of education says is essential as far as concepts and grade levels are concerned.
 Grade levels, learning all the material covered in those grade levels, and passing from one grade to the next via test scores are all important parts of this style.